Serge Aurier

-Serge Alain Stéphane Aurier (/fr/; born 24 December 1992) is an Ivorian professional footballer who plays as a right-back for Persian Gulf Pro League club Persepolis.
+Serge Alain Stéphane Aurier (/fr/; born 24 December 1992) is an Ivorian former professional footballer who played as a right-back.

 Aurier moved to France as a child and played for Lens, Toulouse and Paris Saint-Germain, winning 11 major trophies with the latter.
 He totalled 195 appearances in France and was twice named in Ligue 1's Team of the Year.
 In 2017, he joined Tottenham Hotspur for a fee of around £23 million and left after mutual termination of his contract in August 2021.

 Aurier made his international debut for the Ivory Coast in 2013 and has earned over 90 caps, serving as captain since 2017.
 He represented the nation at the 2014 FIFA World Cup and five Africa Cup of Nations tournaments, winning the 2015 and 2023 editions.